William Widdrington, 4th Baron Widdrington

-William Widdrington, 4th Baron Widdrington (1678 – 19 April 1743), was an English Roman Catholic peer and supporter of the Stuart claim to the Crown.
+William Widdrington, 4th Baron Widdrington (1678 – 19 April 1743) was an English peer who was stripped of his titles by the Crown for being involved in the Jacobite rising of 1715.

 Background

 Widdrington was the son of William Widdrington, 3rd Baron Widdrington, by the Honourable Alethea Fairfax, daughter of Charles Fairfax, 5th Viscount Fairfax of Emley, and succeeded to his father's title and estates in 1695.
-His family was staunchly Roman Catholic and was educated at a Jesuit college in Paris.
+His family was staunchly Roman Catholic and he was educated at a Jesuit college in Paris.
 He became a supporter of the Stuart claim to the Crowns of England, Scotland, and Ireland.